rjbradlow/MC-BashWrapper/README.md

 # MC-BashWrapper
 A simple * nix shell script meant to be a used as a Parental control of when Minecraft is allowed to run on a Linux PC.
 It acts as an intermediary between the user and the Minecraft launcher to only allow starting the game after a certain time on certain days and to kill the game at a certain time.
-It is Most useful for Homeschoolers who have MC on the same machine they learn on to make sure children are not sneaking in gametime when left unattended.
+It is Most useful for Homeschoolers who have MC on the same machine they learn on to make sure children are not sneaking in gametime when left unattended, as it will show / inform the user that the game is not currently allowed to be run and when it will be allowed.

 This script does not account for Holidays.
 While this script can be easily bypassed on the command line as most older kids already know,